Interview – Giovanni Lombardo Radice

 As for myself, I know I was awful in Umberto Lenzi’s Cannibal Ferox (1981).
 In that movie, I was horrid.
 I always say that, in an acting school, there should be a room called “Don’t do it.”
 In that room, they should, 24 hours a day, project Cannibal Ferox with me in it.
 The class should be called “Don’t do it,” look at that guy, and don’t do it.
 He was bombastic, overacting, horrible.
 The thing was, poor me had nothing to grab onto.
 The character was as flat as a sheet, there was just nothing there.
 He was just a bad guy, he had no motivation, no background, just bad.

-Shakespeare wrote some great bad guys, I think of Iago in Otello.
+Shakespeare wrote some great bad guys, I think of Iago in Othello.
 You never get to understand why he is really such a villain.
 It is a look that Shakespeare does in the mind of a serial killer that you cannot really understand.
 That is what is terrible about Iago.
 But the dialogue was by Shakespeare, not Lenzi.
 One thing is to say, “O beware, my lord, of jealousy; It is the green-eyed monster which doth mock the meat it feeds on.”
 And the other says, “Shut up cunt.”
 See the difference?

-Artists Entertainment Group
+Stagefright / Artists Entertainment Group (1987)

 CrypticRock.com – There is a night and day difference in the quality of dialogue.
 There are challenges you face as an actor.
 It sounds like it can be difficult.